BadieF9/Lavia_Entrance_Front_End/README.md

-This is a simple otp login form which was Lavia company Entrance task.
+This is a simple OTP login form which was a task for the Lavia company's entrance.

 ## Getting Started